 A good training program for manufacturing biological medicinal products should include:

-- the importance of regulation compliance
+- The importance of compliance with regulations

 - supplier monitoring/supplier audits and review processes